wcout/fltk-gif-animation/README.md

 Change the speed live using `+` and `-` keys.

-Look at the minimal example program `simple.cxx` to get a quick idea how to use the class.
+Look at the minimal example program `animgifimage-simple.cxx` to get a quick idea how to use the class.

 ## Resume